MsMadGirl/Geomantic/README.md

 This script is simply intended to generate the first four and derive the other eleven figures so that a geomancer can fill in the charts without actually having to do the math involved, because I always screw up at least one of them.

-There's a decent quick rundown on how generating and deriving the figures works here: https://www.princeton.edu/~ezb/geomancy/geostep.html
+You can find my explanation of how the generation and derivation of figures works here: http://www.lynde-scott.com/geomancy-a-kata/

 This project was originally a beginning Ruby project, so old versions of the code are *awful*.
 The latest version is still pretty naive, but it has a SQLite database to store things, and any version posted is working code for whatever's actually there.